isomerpages/moe-bpghs/index.md

   - infopic:
       title: AEP Selection Test
       id: infopic
-      description: Calling Sec 1 students posted to BPGHS keen to enrol in our Art Elective Programme!
-There is a Selection Test on 22 Dec, 8-10 am.
-Save the date!
+      description: Sec 1 students keen to enrol in our Art Elective Programme will need to sit for an AEP Selection Test.
+The registration link will be posted here on 19 Dec.
       button: Button Text
       image: /images/BPGHS_AEP_INTAKE_ADVERTISING_2026__42_x_30_cm_.png
       alt: Image alt text